 Is macular degeneration curable?

-There is no cure of macular degeneration.
-However, treatment can slow or even stop the progression of the wet form.
-The earlier it is diagnosed, the better the chances are of preserving the vision.
+There is no cure of macular degeneration, however treatment can slow or even stop the progression of the wet form.
+Early diagnosis increases the chances are of preserving the patient’s vision.

 Do you carry the newest digital free-form progressive lenses?